 Deductible The dollar amount that a plan member must pay for health care services each year before the insurer begins to reimburse for health care services.
-Beginning in 2014, deductibles for small group insurance plans will be limited to $2,000 for individual policies and $4,000 for family policies.

 Disease Management The coordination of care for the entire disease treatment process, including preventive care, patient education and outpatient care in addition to inpatient and acute care.
 The process is intended to reduce costs and improve the quality of life for an individual with a chronic condition.

 Donut Hole A gap in prescription drug coverage

 under Medicare Part D, where beneficiaries pay 100 percent of their prescription drug costs after their total drug costs exceed an initial coverage limit until they qualify for a second tier of coverage.
 Under the standard Part D benefit, Medicare covers 75 percent of drug costs below the initial coverage limit ($2,830 in 2010), and 95 percent of spending within the second tier level ($6,440 in 2010).
 The "donut hole" specifically refers to the range between these two levels.
 Health care reform also provides a $250 rebate for all Medicare Part D enrollees who enter the donut

 hole in 2010, and increases discounts in subsequent years and completely closes the donut hole by 2020.

 Dual Eligibles A term used to describe an individual who is eligible for Medicare and for some Medicaid benefits.